szczyglis-dev/py-gpt/docs/source/configuration.rst

 Agents and experts
 ~~~~~~~~~~~~~~~~~~

-Chat with Agents
+Agents
 ^^^^^^^^^^^^^^^^

-* ``Automatically retrieve additional context from RAG``: Performs an initial retrieval from the configured index before a Chat with Agents run and supplies the matching RAG context to the workflow.
+* ``Automatically retrieve additional context from RAG``: Performs an initial retrieval from the configured index before a Agents run and supplies the matching RAG context to the workflow.
 Disable it if the agent should begin without automatic retrieval and obtain context only through explicit tools.
 Default: True.

-* ``Show full tool-chain in Chat with Agents``: When enabled, the final Chat with Agents response stores and displays the full sequence of normal tool calls executed across the workflow.
+* ``Show full tool-chain in Agents``: When enabled, the final Agents response stores and displays the full sequence of normal tool calls executed across the workflow.
 Each tool call is shown as its own expandable item with Request and Response data.
 Internal orchestration and worker-management tools are excluded.
 Default: False.

-* ``Display full agent workflow``: Keeps the complete visible sequence of persisted Chat with Agents partial responses in the chat after the workflow finishes and after the conversation is reloaded.
+* ``Display full agent workflow``: Keeps the complete visible sequence of persisted Agents partial responses in the chat after the workflow finishes and after the conversation is reloaded.
 Disable it to collapse completed turns to the final response only.
 This affects UI rendering only and is independent from ``Restore full workflow history on next request``.
 Default: True.

-* ``Restore full workflow history on next request``: Controls the model-facing history restored from completed Chat with Agents turns.
+* ``Restore full workflow history on next request``: Controls the model-facing history restored from completed Agents turns.
 When enabled, later requests replay the full persisted workflow, including intermediate main-agent output and worker results.
 This can improve continuity and accuracy but uses more input tokens.
 When disabled, only the final response from each completed turn is restored, reducing token usage at the cost of less detailed workflow context.
 The full workflow remains stored in the database/UI.
 The live history token estimate and Advanced Context Handling checkpoint sizing/snapshots follow the same selection.
 Default: True.

 * ``Single live status per part``: While streaming, keeps one tool/status row for the current response part and updates it in place.
 Previous parts keep their latest status.
 The shared renderer also applies to compatible Chat tool/status events.
 Default: True.